Arizona Master Naturalist Association

 The area in which we do our naturalist work would not be habitable without the canal systems built to utilize the resources of the Salt and Gila rivers, and we acknowledge the generations of mathematicians, architects, artists, and agricultural experts who, prior to colonization, built the irrigation systems that made our presence here possible.

 Enroll for our next Cohort and learn from leading experts about our desert ecosystem to use what you’ve learned to protect, care for and teach others.
 You will learn how to interpret what you’ve learned in order to develop relationships with local partners and lead projects that will benefit the environment and the community at large.

-There are lots of ways to support the MCPMN without having to become one.
-Most of our volunteer projects are open to the public and everyone is encouraged to participate in community science!
-We also love any relevent subject-matter experts who are willing to share their wisdom with our cohorts.
-Of course, monitary donations are also appreciated.
+There are lots of ways that you can support the MCPMN without having to become one.
+Some of our volunteer projects are open to the public and we encourage you join us.
+If you aren’t quite ready to take the course to become a Certified Master Naturalist we also have a “Friend Of” option.
+We are always on the search for any relevant subject-matter experts who are willing to share their wisdom with our cohorts whether its during our core 60 hr course or for one of the monthly chapter meetings.
+And of course, monetary donations are also appreciated.

-I love all of the amazing partners and project we are able to work with.
-Being able to lead such a wonderful group of people while learning and caring for the natural world has been really awesome.Kathy Balman – Cohort 1
+I love all of the amazing partners I have been able to work with as a Master Naturalist.
+And being able to lead such a wonderful group of people while learning and caring for the natural world has been a really awesome experience.